Deephaven MCP

 Windsurf

 Go to Windsurf -> Settings -> Windsurf Settings -> Cascade -> MCP Servers -> Manage MCPs -> View Raw Config, which opens ~/.codeium/windsurf/mcp_config.json.
-Add the configuration above.
+Windsurf supports direct HTTP connections to the docs server, so mcp-proxy is not required:

 Troubleshooting